denis-beurive/clion-full-remote-mode/README.md

 > Once this is done, you can reboot the guest.
 The Guest IP address will be the one you've set.

+# CentOS 6 configuration

+## Prerequisites

+You must make sure that:

+* SELinux is disabled
+* The firewall is disabled

+### Disabling SELinux

+Check the status of SELinux:

+	[root@localhost vsftpd]# sestatus
+	SELinux status:                 enabled
+	SELinuxfs mount:                /selinux
+	Current mode:                   enforcing
+	Mode from config file:          enforcing
+	Policy version:                 24
+	Policy from config file:        targeted

+To disable SELinux:

+Edit `/etc/selinux/config`, and set `SELINUX` to `disabled`:

+	# This file controls the state of SELinux on the system.
+	# SELINUX= can take one of these three values:
+	#     enforcing - SELinux security policy is enforced.
+	#     permissive - SELinux prints warnings instead of enforcing.
+	#     disabled - No SELinux policy is loaded.
+	SELINUX=disabled
+	# SELINUXTYPE= can take one of these two values:
+	#     targeted - Targeted processes are protected,
+	#     mls - Multi Level Security protection.
+	SELINUXTYPE=targeted

+Then reboot: `shutdown -r now`.

+### Disabling the firewall

+To disable the firewall:

+	service iptables save
+	service iptables stop
+	chkconfig iptables off
+	service ip6tables save
+	service ip6tables stop
+	chkconfig ip6tables off

+## SFTP server configuration

+The configuration file is identical to the one for the Unbuntu guest, except for these values:

+	pasv_min_port=7100
+	pasv_max_port=7103

+Restart VSFTPD:

+	sudo service vsftpd restart

+Configure VSFTPD so it will start at boot time:

+	chkconfig vsftpd on

+### Configure the guest in order to have a static IP

+Edit the file `/etc/sysconfig/network-scripts/ifcfg-eth0`.

+Set the following content:

+	DEVICE=eth0
+	HWADDR=08:00:27:B3:14:72
+	TYPE=Ethernet
+	UUID=d7c5ed3f-c3b8-4539-aced-9ae3fd83502e
+	ONBOOT=yes
+	IPADDR=10.0.2.17
+	PREFIX=24
+	GATEWAY=10.0.2.2
+	NM_CONTROLLED=yes
+	BOOTPROTO=none

+Then configure the DNS server.
+Edit the file: `/etc/resolv.conf`.
+Set the configuration below:

+	nameserver 10.0.24.10
+	nameserver 10.0.24.11

+Then reaload the configuration:

+	service network restart

 # VirtualBox configuration

 Among all the available [network modes](https://chrtophe.developpez.com/tutoriels/gestion-reseau-machine-virtuelle/), we select "NAT".